GNMX-UA/GNMX/readme.md

 They will automatically remove data after 30 000 ticks, this can be turned off with the 'forget' option.

 ## Manual Installation
-This GitHub page contains precompiled releases for both Windows and Linux (as these are the only systems we have at our disposal).
+This GitHub page contains precompiled releases for both Windows and Linux (as these are the only systems we have at our disposal, a Docker container is also available [here](https://hub.docker.com/repository/docker/wardgauderis/gnmx)).
 These can be found to the right of the GitHub page.
 Download the **GNMX.zip** file for your current OS.
 When unzipped, this folder contains a **backed.exe** on Windows just the **backend** on Linux.
 There is also a **static** folder which contains the pre-compiled webassembly for the frontend.